arun8796/AWS-notes/sqs/README.md

 ## FIFO Queues

-In a FIFO queue, the order is strictly guaranteed and messages get delivered exactly once, and in the order they are first delivered on the main queue.
-Also,  AWS has a mechanism in place to deduplicate messages sent by multiple producers over a 5 minute time window.
+In a FIFO queue, the order is strictly guaranteed and messages get delivered exactly once.AWS has a mechanism in place to deduplicate messages sent by multiple producers over a 5 minute time window.
 A limit of 300 transactions per seconds on this type of queues is in place.
 FIFO queues in AWS also supports message grouping that allow to further partition messages in a FIFO queue based on a Group ID.
 Multiple producers can send messages to the same FIFO queue with the same group ID but by design only a single consumers is allowed to consume messages from that group ID.

 ## Top APIs to remember